Google Translate

 Our curriculum has aspirational yet realistic expectations for all learners across the following pathways:

-Pathway | Pupils
+Pathway Pupils Content

-EYFS | Early Years | Learners follow the EYFS curriculum throughout Early Years.
-This is a developmental curriculum, which plays a diagnostic role in establishing which of the two pathways the child begins in Key Stage 1. |
+EYFS Be more playful Early Years Learners follow the EYFS curriculum throughout Early Years.
+This is a developmental curriculum, which plays a diagnostic role in establishing which of the two pathways the child begins in First School.

-Complex | For pupils with complex learning disabilities and difficulties or profound multiple learning difficulties. needs KS1 onwards | A developmental sensory based curriculum.
+Complex Be more curious Be more connected For pupils with complex learning disabilities and difficulties or profound multiple learning difficulties. needs FS1 onwards A developmental sensory based curriculum.
 Supporting pupils to engage in the world around them.
 To build and sustain meaningful interactions and make choices.

-Skills based creative curriculum with a basis of a highly differentiated national curriculum.
-The broad curriculum provides pupils to consolidate and generalise their skills to develop their long-term memory through the delivery of core and foundation subjects.
-The curriculum creates opportunities for appropriate independence and fostering skills for life. |
+Semi-Formal Be more skilful Pupils with severe learning needs for FS1 onwards.
+A predominately skills based curriculum that focuses on embedding key knowledge and mastering key skills that prepare pupils for life beyond school.
+This broad curriculum provides pupils with the opportunity to consolidate and generalise their skills to develop their long-term memory through the delivery of core and foundation subjects.
+The curriculum creates opportunities for appropriate independence and fostering skills for life.

 Curriculum Design